The latest version of the openMSX manual can be found on the openMSX home page:

 Note that inserting another disk image automatically ejects the previous one.

-option must follow directly the disk image on the command line it applies to.
+it applies to.
 You can also use multiple -ips

 in the console to put the specified gzipped disk image SDSNAT1C.DSK.gz in drive A, with both IPS patches applied.